 Kickstarter is famous for making crowdsourcing a mainstream phenomenon.
 But, did you know their success can be largely attributed to their brilliantly simple formula for making a great marketing video?

-Kickstarter teaches people who may not know much about video campaigns how to create an effective one with their Kickstarter School, and they do this by boiling it down to straightforward steps.
+Kickstarter even teaches people who may not know much about video campaigns how to create effective content with their Kickstarter School.
+They do this by boiling it down to straightforward steps.
 In this post, we take a closer look at those steps, with takeaways you can apply to your next video.

 Tell a great story.

-Kickstarter advises to tell a story, but they don’t exactly tell you how.
+Kickstarter advises crowdfunding hopefuls to tell a story, but they don’t exactly spell it out for you.
 Filmmaker Andrew Stanton did a wildly popular TED talk on storytelling in which he explains that to craft an appealing story, you have to appeal to the emotions first.
 People generally WANT to care about something, and the function of a compelling story is to help make them care.

 Ideally, Stanton says, you do this by focusing on a character who in some important way is just like the person you want to reach.
 Your video story should explore the quality or problem that the character shares with her audience — that’s what the story is about.
 By the end, you should reach a helpful truth.

 It’s easier said than done, but it’s a good start for structuring a compelling video campaign.